- Explore time management and scheduling strategies

 As most students discover, time in college is not the same as it was in high school.
 There are many more “unscripted” hours of the day.
-Fewer hours are devoted to sitting in a classroom, but more hours are expected to be devoted to classwork, on your own.
+Fewer hours are devoted to sitting in a classroom, but more hours are expected to be devoted to classwork on your own time.
 While this can be liberating, you may find that social opportunities conflict with academic expectations.
 For example, a free day before an exam, if not wisely spent, can spell trouble for doing well on the exam.
 It is easy to fall behind when there are so many choices and opportunities.

 In the following Alleyoop Advice video, Alleyoop (Angel Aquino) discusses what many students discover about college: there is a lot of free time—and many challenges to effectively balance free time with study time.

 Sometimes it helps to take a look at your time and divide it into two areas: fixed time and free time.
 Fixed time is time that you have committed to a certain area—it might be school, work, religion, recreation or family.
 There is no right or wrong to fixed time and everyone’s is different.
 Free time is just that—it is free.
 It can be used however you want to use it; it’s time you have available for activities you enjoy.
 Someone might work 9 am-2 pm, then have class 3 pm-4:30 pm, then have dinner with family 5 pm-6 pm, study 6 pm-7 pm and then have free time from 7 pm-9 pm.
 Take a look at a typical week for yourself.
 How much fixed time do you have?
 How much free time?
 How much fixed and free time would you like to have?